 We offer live streaming of the Mass downstairs in Martin Hall.
 If you have a restless child and would feel more comfortable viewing and listening to Mass in a more private setting, Martin Hall is available during all weekend Masses.
 On Sundays with Children’s Liturgy, streaming will begin after the children are dismissed back upstairs to church.
 We are not indicating that noisy children are not welcome in the church (far from it!), we simply want to make use of our available space and equipment to better serve our guests.

-While in the church, we ask that everyone wears a face mask that covers both your nose and your mouth to help slow the spread of COVID-19.
+While in the church, we ask everyone, regardless of vaccination status, to wear a face mask that covers both the nose and mouth to help slow the spread of COVID-19.

 Other than that, our church has a “come as you are” atmosphere.
 You will see some people dressed up and others dressed more casually.
 Wear what would make you feel most comfortable.